hfeeki/vagrant-golang/README.md

 vagrant-golang
 ==============

-This is a ubuntu-lucid64 vm provisioned golang, mongodb, git, bzr, mercurial,
+This is a ubuntu-lucid64 vm provisioned golang, mongodb, git, bzr, mercurial, etc.